dutinfo-projets4/documentation/source/index.html.md

 # Request ID
 The Request ID is just a number that you will include inside your request so that every one you make is unique.
-On the server-side, an interger is stored in the database and every time you make an API call, this number is checked to be sure that someone is not re-using an older request that might have been intercepted.
+On the server-side, an interger is stored in the database and every time you make an API call, this number is checked then incremented to be sure that someone is not re-using an older request that might have been intercepted.
 This request id is just a parameter inside the body of your request called "req_id" and containing the current call number.

 <aside class="notice">